siconos/siconos/docs/sphinx/install_guide/install_guide.rst

 ----------------------

 When all the installation process is done, you can test your installation by running a simple example.
-(for non-standard installation path, mind :ref:`siconos_install_note`.).
 Try one of the numerous files provided in `Siconos Tutorial project <https://gricad-gitlab.univ-grenoble-alpes.fr/nonsmooth/siconos-tutorials/>`_

 .. code-block:: bash